Trimpsuz/habitti/readme.md

 # hAbitti

-A shell script is designed to create a modified version of Abitti, an educational exam environment software used in Finnish schools, with elevated privileges and access to internet.
+A shell script designed to create a modified version of Abitti, an educational exam environment software used in Finnish schools, with elevated privileges and access to internet.

 ## Requirements